dplassgit/d2lang/docs/overview.md

 ### Assignment

-Variable uses and assignments must match their declared types.
-If a variable is not declared, whatever type is used when first assigned will be its type throughout its lifetime.
+Variable assignments and references must match their declared types throughout their lifetimes.
+If not explictly declared, whatever type is used when it is first assigned will be its type throughout its lifetime.

 ```
 a = 3
+// a = "hi"      // compile-time error beause 'a' is forever an INT
-// if a==true // this is a compile-time error because int and bool cannot be compared.
+// b = a == true // compile-time error because int and bool cannot be compared.
 ```